Seme4eg/vim/01_advanced.md

 special marks (`:marks`):
 - `'` - cursor position before doin a jump
-- `"` - cursor position when last edigin file
+- `"` - cursor position when last editin file
 - `[` / `]` - start / eng or the last change

 **jumplist** - remembering each position to which the cursor jumped, rather than scrolled